jrony149/HTTPServerLoadBalancer/README.md

    Run:
    $./run.sh 8082 8083 8084
    At this point you should see print messages from the load balancer.."[+] Load balancer is waiting" should be the first message displayed.
    Remember, above we have told "run.sh" to open three instances of the multi-threaded http server because we have given it three port numbers.

+   You can throw a request at the load balancer like so;

+   curl -v localhost:8080/<file_name>

+   Or you can throw a request at any one of the servers like so;

+   curl -v localhost:8082/<file_name>

    When you're ready to stop using the load balancer and servers, simply throw a SIGINT (ctrl-C) at your "run.sh" script, and voila, you're done using the load balancer and        servers.
-Everything will be cleaned.
+Wait a few moments and everything will be cleaned.

    Happy load balancing!!